paddycull/paddycull.github.io/_posts/2020-03-17-New-JekyllBlogPost PowerShell function.md

 The code is available on my GitHub [here]('https://github.com/paddycull/New-JekyllBlogPost')

 ## Why?
 When playing around with Jekyll, I found it tiresome setting the filename with the correct date format, and then also adding it to the post parameters.
-So I thought it would be fun and useful to create a small simple function that automates the initialization of the md file :smiley:
+So I thought it would be fun and useful to create a small simple function that automates the initialization of the md file. :slightly_smiling_face:

 ## Features
 The script initialises the Jekyll post md file with the following parameters;